Linux Foundation Staff

 - Jim Zemlin, Executive Director

-- Amanda McPherson, Vice President, Marketing and Developer Programs
+- Amanda McPherson, Chief Marketing Officer, VP of Developer Programs

 - Mike Woster, COO & Vice President, Business Development